0xScriptSmith/Website_Email_Extractor-/README.md

-# 📧 Website Email Extractor (GUI + Excel Export)
+# 📧 Website Email Extractor (GUI + Excel Export + Timeout & Status)

 This is a Python desktop GUI application that extracts email addresses from a list of websites provided in a `.txt` file.
 It checks the homepage and also searches for emails on "contact" or "career" pages if needed.
+Each website is processed with a timeout to avoid freezing on slow or unresponsive sites.

+Now supports detailed status output:
+- ✅ Found emails
+- 🚫 No emails found
+- ⏱️ Timed out

 ---